SanderLedegen/reverse-proxy/README.md

 ## Description
-This project consists of a reverse proxy written in Node.js, containing some basic features like HTTPS support, auto-redirecting HTTP traffic, subdomain and error handling.
+This project consists of a reverse proxy written in Node.js, containing some basic features like HTTPS support, auto-redirecting HTTP traffic, subdomains and error handling.

 ## Use case
 I started this project because I've got plentiful small projects laying around of which some I'd like to be accessible from the internet.
 As I've got just one domain name in my possession and since I'm not planning to get one for each of my little experiments, I figured a reverse proxy might come in handy.
-Especially because all these experiments run independently (as a separate process) on my Pi, each having a port dedicated to them.
-By checking the incoming requests and where they're exactly headed to, I can reach out to those underlying servers and pipe their response to the original request.
+By matching the hostnames of incoming requests to a configuration file, the reverse proxy knows whether the request should be forwarded to an underlying server while piping the response or if it should just return some static files.

 Why didn't I use [Nginx](https://nginx.org/) for this?
 Well, because I can.
 And because this way, you learn a lot more when fiddling in the network corner of the IT landscape 🤓